 // Each route change adds a history entry with the snapshot

-// Browser back/forward buttons can trigger state restoration
+// Browser back/forward buttons automatically restore state

 // Browser history.state contains: